ThibautGery/docker-logging-example/article.md

   volumes:
     - ./conf:/Fluentd/etc
 ```
-Then we can run the application and query it with our favorite browser to see
+Then we can run the application and query it with our favorite browser to fetch
-some lines in Elasticsearch in the Logstash index.
+some lines form Elasticsearch in the Logstash index.
 Since Fluentd buffers the data
-before sending them by batch, we might have to wait a minute or two.
+before sending them in batches, we might have to wait a minute or two.

 ![Kibana result unstructured](http://i.imgur.com/cXrFzEO.png)

-Unfortunately, only the meta data of Docker are sent (like the docker name, label, id...)
+Unfortunately, only the Docker metadata are sent (like the Docker name, label, id...)
-but the field log is the logs from nginx and they are not structured.
+but the `log` field contains the raw log lines of nginx and it is not structured.
 For
 example, we cannot query all failed HTTP requests (status code >= 400)

 This line of log need to be parsed.